syphon-org/syphon/docs/faq-en.md

 # Syphon FAQ

+## Where is [X] feature?

+Syphon is currently in early development.
+Whilst we believe the code to of a standard where we can share with a wider userbase, Syphon does not rely on public Matrix libraries, instead coding against [the Matrix specification](https://spec.matrix.org/latest/).

+This means that Syphon is currently missing features found in other Matrix chat clients as the development team work to implement them.

 ## [X] feature is acting strange/my settings aren't saved

 Syphon is currently in open alpha, meaning development is currently rapid meaning each release consists of quite a "jump" in features.